AgenticSZZ: Temporal Knowledge Graph-Guided Agentic Bug-Inducing Commit Identification: Methodology

 \subsubsection{Blame Analysis}

 For each BFC, we extract the set of modified files and execute \texttt{git blame} on deleted and modified lines to identify blame commits.
 These are the commits that last touched the lines removed or changed by the fix, serving as initial BIC candidates.
-For blameless cases where the fix only adds code, we apply a fallback strategy that blames the context lines surrounding additions (2 lines before and 2 lines after each added hunk) to obtain candidates.
-Note that LLM4SZZ expands context around all modified lines for all cases, whereas our fallback applies only to blameless cases.
-The reason for this key difference is that we rely on ancestor traversal to build the TKG (described below), enabling systematic exploration of commit history.
+To improve ancestor coverage, we expand the blame set by including the deleted or modified line itself plus up to two existing context lines on each side before executing \texttt{git blame}.
+These surrounding lines can point to earlier commits that introduced nearby buggy logic, even when the directly blamed commit only modified the exact fixed line later.
+This heuristic is inspired by LLM4SZZ's context-enhanced strategy~\cite{DBLP:journals/pacmse/TangLLYB25}, yet the key distinction is that \appname uses the expanded blame as seeds for TKG construction and ancestor traversal rather than as the final candidate set.
+For blameless cases where the fix only adds code, we additionally apply a fallback that blames the context lines surrounding additions (2 lines before and 2 lines after each added hunk) to obtain initial commit candidates.